olooney/oranlooney.com/content/post/craps-game-variants.md

 reasonable performant implementation.
-Knuth's [algorithm u][AU] is very fast and memory efficient but very far outside the scope of this article; so for now just note that its a generator expression yielding lists of lists to represent partitions and that it yields every valid partition exactly one before stopping.
+Knuth's [algorithm u][AU] is very fast and memory efficient but very far outside the scope of this article; so for now just note that its a generator expression yielding lists of lists to represent partitions and that it yields every valid partition exactly once before stopping.

 ```python